optimalisatie/webworker-preload/README.md

 ## Inspiration

-The following article from [Matt Seeley](https://github.com/mseeley) provided inspiration for this tool.
+The following proof of concept provided inspiration for this tool.

 https://gist.github.com/mseeley/9321422